ishijapriyansha/Password-Manager/readme.md

 # Password Manager

-A password manager application built with Django and MongoDB to securely store and manage passwords.
+A password manager application built with Django and MongoDB to securely store and manage and evaluate strength of passwords.

 ---